Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 # Limitations of Join Calculus

-While designing the “abstract chemistry" for our application, we need to keep in mind certain limitations of Join Calculus system:
+While designing the “abstract chemistry” for our application, we need to keep in mind certain limitations of Join Calculus system:

 - We cannot detect the _absence_ of a given non-blocking molecule, say `a(1)`, in the soup.
 This seems to be a genuine limitation of join calculus.